AICC/CMI-5_Spec_Current/cmi5_runtime.md

 section 6.1 Course structures.
 3. The LMS shall implement additional “State API” requirements to initialize LA state as defined in section 6.2 LMS State API Requirements.
-4. The LMS shall implement the runtime launch interface as defined in section 8 Content Launch Mechanisms.
+4. The LMS shall implement the runtime launch interface as defined in section 8.0 Content Launch Mechanisms.
 5. The LMS may implement collateral credit features (to preemptively set status) per section ______.
-6. The LMS shall implement the XAPI “Verb” vocabulary as defined in section __________ .
+6. The LMS shall implement the XAPI “Verb” vocabulary as defined in section 9.1 Verbs.
+7. The LMS shall implement the XAPI “Activity Type” vocabulary as defined in section 9.2 Activity Types.
-7. The LMS shall implement additional XAPI “Statement API” requirements as defined in section __________ .
+8. The LMS shall implement additional XAPI “Statement API” requirements as defined in section __________ .
-8. The LMS shall implement additional XAPI “Agent Profile API” requirements as defined in section __________ .
+9. The LMS shall implement additional XAPI “Agent Profile API” requirements as defined in section __________ .
-9. The LMS shall implement additional XAPI “Activity Profile API” requirements as defined in section __________ .
+10. The LMS shall implement additional XAPI “Activity Profile API” requirements as defined in section __________ .